kmarkus/microblx/README.md

 Main features:

- - Core in C, few external dependencies
+ - minimal core in C, few external dependencies
- - No code generation, dynamic type handling
+ - No code generation for types
  - Lua scripting for system configuration and deployment
- - C, C++ or Lua support for implementing function blocks
+ - C/C++ or Lua support for implementing function blocks
  - Standard function block and type library
  - Webinterface function block to introspect and control blocks
  - Automatic block stub code generation